 Other main session speakers included Dr. Paul Illich, Vice President of Research, Planning & Technology at McLennan Community College; Dr. Roland Goertz, Executive Director of the Family Health Center; Wes Moore, author of The Other Wes Moore, One Book, One Waco 2011 selection; Kate Rogers, Vice President of Communication and Engagement at H-E-B.

-Eleven of the area ISD Superintendents presented their draft of the Shared Vision Statement that promises to add significant energy and clarity, not only to the Superintendents’ work but to the community's support of and engagement in "sending children to school ready to learn."
+Eleven of the area ISD Superintendents presented their draft of the Shared Vision Statement that promises to add significant energy and clarity, not only to the superintendents’ work but to the community's support of and engagement in "sending children to school ready to learn."

 The Summit also included 28 Breakout Sessions on community work in Tracks on Business, Higher Education, Health, Early Childhood, K-12 Education, Community Resources, Poverty and Stakeholder Work.
 Student music groups from Rapoport Academy, WISD, St. Paul’s, La Vega ISD and Midway ISD added an important dimension to the General Sessions.

-Over 450 people attended and contributed to the Summit's success.
+More than 450 people attended and contributed to the Summit's success.

 The third annual Education Summit attracted the attention of the co-founders of the national organization, Birth2Work and both Rick Stephens and Elane V. Scott addresses the Summit in general and breakout sessions.